avinash-3102/Tiny/README.md

 - [Installation](#installation)
 - [Feedback and Contributions](#contributions)

-## Introduction
-This app is created for the task given by Terribly Tiny Tales for the recruitment process for the role of Frontend Developer intern.

 ## Features
 - **Responsive Design**: The profile screen adapts seamlessly to various screen sizes, ensuring a consistent and user-friendly experience across devices.